The Revenger's Tragedy: Gender

 The Duchess, Castiza, and Gratiana are the only female characters in the play.
 Gratiana ("grace"), Vindice's mother, exemplifies female frailty.
 This is such a stereotyped role that it discourages looking at her circumstance in the play, but because she is a widow it could be assumed to include financial insecurity, which could help explain her susceptibility to bribery.
 Her daughter also has an exemplary name, Castiza ("chastity"), as if to fall in line with the conventions of the Morality drama, rather than the more individualized characterization seen in their counterparts in Hamlet, Gertrude and Ophelia.
-Due to the ironic and witty matter in which The Revenger's Tragedy handles received conventions, however, it is an open question as to how far the presentation of gender in the play is meant to be accepted as conventional, or instead as parody.
+Due to the ironic and witty manner in which The Revenger's Tragedy handles received conventions, however, it is an open question as to how far the presentation of gender in the play is meant to be accepted as conventional, or instead as parody.
 The play is in accordance with the medieval tradition of Christian Complaint, and Elizabethan satire, in presenting sexuality mainly as symptomatic of general corruption.
 Even though Gratiana is the mother of a decent, strong-minded daughter, she finds herself acting as a bawd.
 This personality-split is then repeated, in an episode exactly reversing the pattern, by her ironic, intelligent daughter.

 Michael Neill notes that the name "Spurio" derives from the Latin term "spurius" which does not mean just any illegitimate offspring, but "one born from a noble but spouseless mother to an unknown or plebeian father."
 These children, who could not take the paternal name, were called "spurius" because they sprang in effect from the mother alone—the word itself deriving from "spurium," an ancient term for the female genitalia.
 As Thomas Laqueur puts it, "while the legitimate child is from the froth of the father, the illegitimate child is from the seed of the mother's genitals, as if the father did not exist."
 The idea of Spurio and his character provides the function of "bastardy in the misogynist gender politics of the play."